caay2000/transport-tycoon-kata/readme/transport-tycoon-2.md

   - **Trucks continue with the same capacity and speed**:

-    - But takes 1 hour to load *all* cargo
+    - But takes 1 hour to load
-    - Truck also takes a hour to unload *all* cargo
+    - Truck also takes an hour to unload

   - **Ship can take up to 4 containers, but is slower now**: